-Figure 8: Centroids of ecosystemic/multidisciplinary survey effort in the MSFD subregion "Bay of Biscay and Iberian Coast" for each season and each year between 2005 and 2020 in the collated dataset for WP2.
+Figure 8: Centroids of survey effort in the MSFD subregion "Bay of Biscay and Iberian Coast" for each season and each year between 2005 and 2020 in the collated dataset for WP2.

 For the gap analysis in geographical space, the centroids of all segments of effort in a given year and season were computed and mapped onto the MSFD subregion "Bay of Biscay and Iberian Coast" (Figure 8, see also Appendix 3).
 This map reveals a spatial coverage that is largely biased towards the shelf areas of the Bay of Biscay, especially in winter.
-In this season, there appears to have little ecosystemic/multidisciplinary survey effort on the Iberian Coast and in the area offshore PT.
+In this season, there appears to have little survey effort on the Iberian Coast and in the area offshore PT.
 In general, the latter is not covered by surveys included the collated dataset for WP2.
-This spatial gap analysis reveals an imbalance between offshore and inshore areas within the MSFD subregion: the offshore areas are much less covered than the inshore areas.
-Only in summer are offshore areas in the Bay of Biscay more covered with the SCANS and CODA surveys.
-This spatial gap analysis reveals a lack of data for offshore areas, especially offshore PT.
+This spatial gap analysis reveals an imbalance between offshore (lower coverage) and inshore (higher coverage) areas within the MSFD subregion, especially offshore PT.
+Offshore areas in the Bay of Biscay are more covered in summer, when the surveys SCANS and CODA took place.

-5.2 Extrapolation in environmental space
+5.2Extrapolation in environmental space